List of Transjakarta corridors: Jakarta Fair feeder

-Free service routes

-This free service is currently divided into two types.
-The first one is Mikrotrans, a free-of-charge feeder service connecting city centers and residential suburbs within Jakarta, using microbus fleets for angkot (angkutan kota, city transport) or mikrolet transport modes.
-Mikrotrans routes are mostly based on angkot and mikrolet routes.
-The second type is tour bus (Bus Wisata), using double-decker buses promoting Jakarta's popular tourism sites.
-Despite being free of charge, passengers of both service types are required to tap their electronic money cards on smartcard readers.

 Mikrotrans feeder routes

 A Suzuki Carry fleet of microbus that serves JAK-54 route (Grogol – Benhil).

 The air-conditioned Daihatsu Gran Max fleet of Mikrotrans that serves JAK-86 route (Rawamangun – Manggarai).

-Mikrotrans (formerly OK OTrip or Angkot OK OTrip) is a free-of-charge share taxi (angkot) feeder service that have been integrated and operating within the Transjakarta ecosystem.
-It is made as a part of the Jak Lingko integration program, which aims to integrate all public transportation modes in Jakarta; including the angkot operators such as Koperasi Wahana Kalpika (KWK) and Trans Halim, which use microbus fleets like Suzuki Carry and Daihatsu Gran Max.
+Mikrotrans (formerly OK OTrip or Angkot OK OTrip) is a free-of-charge share taxi (angkot) feeder service that have been integrated and operating within the Transjakarta ecosystem, connecting city centers and residential suburbs within Jakarta, using microbus fleets for angkot (angkutan kota, city transport) or mikrolet transport modes.
+It is made as a part of the Jak Lingko integration program, aimed to integrate all public transportation modes in Jakarta, including the angkot operators such as Koperasi Wahana Kalpika (KWK) and Trans Halim.
 Mikrotrans is erroneously referred as Jak Lingko or Angkot Jak Lingko.
-The service is free of charge, but passengers are still have to tap their electronic money cards on a smartcard reader on all Mikrotrans units.
+Although the service is free of charge, passengers are still required to tap their electronic money cards on a smartcard reader on all Mikrotrans units.

-Since the opening of the Tanah Abang Skywalk, 8 Mikrotrans routes serve an interchange underneath the Skywalk.
+Mikrotrans utilize microbus fleets like Suzuki Carry and Daihatsu Gran Max from the partnered angkot/mikrolet operators.
+Like its traditional counterpart, Mikrotrans fleets mostly do not have an air conditioning (AC) system, though some routes utilize units that include AC and automatic doors.
+Mikrotrans has distinctive livery to the traditional angkot/mikrolet and all units are currently buckled with CCTV cameras.
+The front passenger seat is reserved for priority passengers (disabled, pregnant women, elderlies, etc.).

 On May 31, 2024, a 24-hour operations was introduced for 4 Mikrotrans routes (marked with ^{(24)}).

-Currently, Transjakarta and Jak Lingko serves numerous active Mikrotrans routes, which are:
+Currently, Transjakarta and Jak Lingko serves numerous active Mikrotrans routes with the JAK prefix code, which are mostly based on angkot and mikrolet routes: